 [ "$(( $(date +%s) - $(stat -f %m "$PRICING_CACHE") ))" -gt 86400 ]; then

-fiNo API key needed.
-The color-coded context bar is what I actually watch most — it tells me when to /compact.
+fiNo API key involved.
+The colour-coded context bar is what I actually watch — it tells me when to /compact before the window fills up.

 ---